Complete guide to Company Secretary CS Exam.

 - The number of scholarships to be awarded for both Executive and Professional Programme would be limited to 25 in a session and 50 within a single year.

 - The value of scholarship would be INR 500 per month.
-In order to continue to avail the scholarship, students are required to meet the stipulated requirements set down by the institute.
+In order to continue to avail of the scholarship, students are required to meet the stipulated requirements set down by the institute.
 This includes maintaining high standards of studies and satisfactorily pursuing oral coaching as specified under the course guidelines.

-- Examination Committee of the Council will be administering authority of this merit scholarship scheme and its decision shall be final and binding in matters pertaining to the same.
+- Examination Committee of the Council will be administering the authority of this merit scholarship scheme and its decision shall be final and binding in matters pertaining to the same.

 Useful CS Exam Prep Resources

 For updating, Students are advised to read ‘Student Company

 Secretary e-bulletin’, Chartered Secretary, Bare Act, recommended books and other publications on the subjects.

 CS is meant for highly ambitious yet focused individuals who are determined to carve a niche for themselves in the field of corporate law and finance.
 The most defining aspect of this course is its unflinching focus on management while dealing with finance, law, and accounting as some of the integral aspects to be dealt with while managing the affairs of an organization.

 After completing CS, a professional can look forward to working with top-level management in a company while acting as an advisor to the Board of Directors, CEO, or MD.
 It opens up an exciting yet intensely competitive field for a professional where he or she can play a direct role in critical corporate decision making.
 The level of responsibility is that much higher, but so are the perks.